lukso-network/docs/docs/learn/expert-guides/deploy-multichain-contracts.md

 const precomputedAddressWithInit = await lsp16UniversalFactory.computeAddress(
   ethers.keccak256(contractBytecodeWithArg),
   deploymentSalt,
-  true, // --> boolean indicating whether the contract is initializable encodedFunctionCallForInit, // --> bytes representing the initialize data );
+  true, // --> boolean indicating if the contract should be initialized or not after deployment encodedFunctionCallForInit, // --> bytes representing the calldata to initialize the contract );

 // Deploy and initialize contract